engisalor/corpusama/README.md

 ## Citation

-Please cite the paper below. `CITATION.cff` can be used if citing the software directly.
+Please consider citing the papers below. `CITATION.cff` can be used if citing the software directly.

 ```bibtex
 @inproceedings{isaacs_humanitarian_2023,